puffin/dotfiles/README.md

 ## Terminal Capabilities

-In order to properly support italic fonts in and out of tmux, a couple of terminal capabilities need to be described.
+In order to properly support italic fonts of tmux, a couple of terminal capabilities need to be described.
 Run the following from the root of the project:

 ```bash
 ➜ tic -x resources/xterm-256color-italic.terminfo